MohammedAbusham/Python-Data-Analysis/README.md

 # Python-Data-Analysis
-Projects that showcase my knowledge in analyzing and visualizing data using python.
+Projects that showcase my skills in analyzing and visualizing data using python.